FAQFrequently Asked Questions

 For more information on the schools health insurance please click the link below:

-Are all the fees on my bill mandatory?back to top
+Are all the fees on my bill mandatory?

 The only fees that can be waived are the Insurance Fee if you have comparable coverage and the MassPirg Fee.

-How do I waive the optional fees on the bill?back to top
+How do I waive the optional fees on the bill?

 The MassPirg Fee can be waived by checking the box on the payment coupon of your bill labeled MassPirg Waiver.
 You can also inform the Student Accounts Office in person or by phone in Bedford at 781-280-3645 or Lowell at 978-656-3291.
 The Insurance Fee can be waived online by clicking on the following link WAIVER and completing the waiver.
 You must have comparable insurance in order to waive it.
 Free care can not be used to waive the insurance.

-Why am I being billed as a non-resident?back to top
+Why am I being billed as a non-resident?

 If you have lived in Massachusetts for six consecutive months prior to the start of classes and are a United States citizen or eligible non-citizen you must complete the Massachusetts Community Colleges- In State Tuition Eligibility form which can be found at the Student Information Center on either the Bedford or Lowell campus.

-Why don't my parents receive a bill or information over the phone?back to top
+Will my parents receive a bill or information over the phone?

 Due to Federal regulations on a student's right to privacy, bills are in the student's name and therefore the student has the responsibility of payment.
 For this reason, bills and information about the students account can only be sent to the student's name and address that they provided us with in our system.
 If a parent/guardian is accepting responsibility for making payments, it is the student's responsibility to forward the necessary paperwork to the parent/guardian